trueos/trueos-docs/trueos-handbook/introduction.rst

 desktop or a server version of FreeBSD.
 Other differences from FreeBSD
 include:

-* TrueOS® pre-configures the BSD-licensed, :ref:`Lumina Desktop` environment during a desktop installation.
+* TrueOS® pre-configures the BSD-licensed, Lumina desktop environment during a desktop installation.
 Additional desktop environments can be installed and will appear in the login menu, allowing the user to select  which environment to log into.